About this listing

 Powell Street and Union Square are about 25 minutes with Muni (including the walk).
 Fisherman's Wharf, North Beach, Ghiradelli Square, Coit Tower, Golden Gate Park (including the DeYoung Museum and the Japanese Tea Garden), Ocean Beach, San Francisco Airport and the Golden Gate Bridge are all about 20 minutes away by car.

-One of my dogs, Portia, loves everyone right away and Cassius is a bit more reserved.
-He is very sweet when he decides he likes you after a couple of minutes.
+Our dog, Cassius, is a bit reserved.
+He is sweet when he decides he likes you after a couple of minutes.
 He does better with people with experience living with dogs or that are dog-lovers.
 If you are scared of dogs or don't like canines, my place is probably not for you.

-I have another room for rent in my house next to this room - but they don't share a wall.
+I have another room for rent in my house next to this room - they only partially share a wall since they are perpendicular to each other.

 Preference will be give to guest inquiries that:

-- understand that my check-in time is 4PM and check out is 10AM.
-Although I can be flexible, I prefer guests who understand that I am often not home and can only arrange a welcome at a mutually convenient time for both you and your possible companion at the same time
+2. understand that my check-in time is 4-6PM and check out is always before 10AM.
+Although I can be flexible, I prefer guests who understand that I am often not home and can only arrange a welcome at a mutually convenient time for both you and your possible companion at the same time.
+Thus the check in or check out time may not be exactly those above if another time is more mutually convenient.

 GETTING HERE FROM THE AIRPORT